Last Updated on 11/30/2022 by Mark Verhoeven

 A trust deed, sometimes known as a deed of trust, is a type of real estate contract used in the United States.
 It’s a legal document that comes into play when one party borrows money from another to buy a house.
 The trust deed is a contract between a borrower and a lender that the property will be kept in trust by a neutral and impartial third party until the loan is paid off.

 Despite the fact that trust deeds are less frequent than they once were, 20 states still require the use of one instead of a mortgage when financing the acquisition of real estate.
 Alaska, Arizona, California, Colorado, Idaho, Illinois, Mississippi, Missouri, Montana, North Carolina, Tennessee, Texas, Virginia, and West Virginia are among the states that use trust deeds.
 Only a few states, including Kentucky, Maryland, and South Dakota, allow both trust deeds and mortgages to be used.

-Deed of Trust Definition
+Deed of trust explained

 A deed of trust, sometimes known as a trust deed, is a legal instrument used to create a security interest in real property in the United States.
 It transfers legal title to a trustee, who retains it as security for a loan (debt) between a borrower and a lender.
 The borrower retains the equitable title.
 The lender is referred to as the beneficiary, while the borrower is referred to as the trustor.

 A lender offers the borrower money in exchange for one or more promissory notes attached to a trust deed in a real estate transaction, such as the purchase of a property.
 This deed gives an impartial trustee, such as a title company, escrow business, or bank, legal ownership to the real property, which is held as collateral for the promissory notes.
 The borrower retains equitable title—the right to achieve complete ownership—as well as full usage and accountability for the property.